jonathanrocher/ets_tutorial/stage8.2_packaging_pyinstaller/README.md

 you can use to fix the problems listed above:

-- adding data files: the `datas` argument to the `Analysis` function expects a list of `(source, dest)` tuples that tell PyImporter to include the file(s) at the `source` path in your code in the directory specified by `dest` in your application.
+- adding data files: the `datas` argument to the `Analysis` function expects a list of `(source, dest)` tuples that tell PyInstaller to include the file(s) at the `source` path in your code in the directory specified by `dest` in your application.
 This understands basic "glob"-style wildcards.